Enermax MODU87+ GOLD 600W Power Supply Review

 Enermax engineers seem to have gone beyond what is required when designing the filtering stage; this power supply has almost twice as many filtering components than is recommended for ATX PSUs!
 The company went with a Rubycon 420V/390μF capacitor at their primary side, an expensive but very reliable choice.
 All of the secondary side electrolytic capacitors are made by Nippon Chemi-Con.
 The solid state capacitors appear to be coming from Enesol, a South Korean manufacturer.
 Two DC to DC conversion circuit boards can be seen at the secondary side, chopping the 12V voltage output of the transformer and creating the 3.3V and 5V lines.
 The blue heatsinks aren’t massive but they should to be more than adequate for a unit of this class.

 In recent years Corsair have created an exceptional reputation for themselves in the PSU market.
 Class leading performance and reliability has been backed by a decent warranty and appropriate pricing to ensure a very attractive overall package.
-Today Corsair launch their HX750i PSU and we...
+Today the Corsair HX750i PSU launches and we...